-For less than ten minutes a week you can reduce your garbage and create healthy soil for your plants.
-It's quick, it's easy—it's home composting!
-Home composting takes little time, space and effort, and it's so rewarding.
-Give it a try.
-Your plants (and your pocketbook) will thank you!
+By composting at home, you can reduce your garbage and create healthy soil for your plants.
+Home composting takes little time, space and effort.
+Give it a try - your plants (and pocketbook!) will thank you!

-- Compost returns nutrients to the soil such as phosphorus, potassium, nitrogen, and many trace minerals, all to be released slowly over 1-2 years for optimal plant growth and health.
+- Compost returns nutrients to the soil, such as phosphorus, potassium, nitrogen, and many trace minerals, which are slowly released and contribute to healthy plant growth.

-- Compost, as a top-dressing, promotes weed control by suppressing growth.
-Furthermore, improved tilth makes it more difficult for weeds to anchor roots.
+- Compost suppresses weed growth and the improved soil condition makes it more difficult for weeds to anchor roots.

-- Compost protects plant roots from sun and wind damage.
+- Compost helps control erosion and protects plant roots from sun and wind damage.